carmenbianca/report-liferay/report.md

 I also deliberately changed the headers of some of these files and ran CopyrightCheck.
 The check correctly identified the files with altered headers as being incorrect.

+### Product functionality summary

+As a small summary of the functionality of the combined products:

+- The mass-conversion script changes the headers of all source code files in Liferay Portal from  listing \ref{lst:java-header} to listing
+  \ref{lst:liferay-header}.

+- The modified Source Formatter CopyrightCheck verifies whether all files in Liferay Portal use the new header from listing \ref{lst:liferay-header}.
+If not, the files are flagged in the tool's output.

 # Conclusion {#conclusion}